bbicio/FORMA-UX-design-system/README.md

 | Capabilities | Builds & assembles | Defines available components and construction rules. |
 | Rendering | Styles & visualizes | Ensures every output is visually consistent with the design system. |

 ---

+## 🔄 Agent Operational Flow

+Viewed through this lens, the agent’s workflow unfolds as follows:

+1. The agent activates and follows the directives defined by its **Operating Core (Master Prompt)**.
+2. It interacts with the user and, whenever it needs to make strategic design decisions, it draws upon its **Knowledge Base**.
+3. To build the requested interface, it selects the appropriate components from its **Component Catalogue**.
+4. Finally, it applies its **Rendering Engine (CSS)** to ensure the final output remains faithful to the **Forma design system**.

+---

 ## How to Extend or Contribute